AIBCTS/PRiSM/README.md

 The PRiSM tool runs using `python`.
 To help with setup, we use `make`.
 Ensure you have `make` installed (exists by default on MacOS and Linux).
 For help with setting up `make` on Windows, see [this link](https://cookiecutter-data-science.drivendata.org/using-the-template/#installing-make-on-windows); we recommend using `chocolatey` or `scoop` for the installation.

+See the [extra setup instructions](#extra-setup-instructions) if you'd like to get started with any of the following:

+- without `make`,
-See the [extra setup instructions](#extra-setup-instructions) to get started without `make`, using a GPU (CUDA), or using a specific python interpreter on your machine.
+- using a GPU (CUDA or MPS)
+- using a specific (non-default) python interpreter on your machine.

 Although you can run Jupyter notebooks directly in your browser with the python Jupyter package, we use VSCode.
 Regardless of your operating system, the general workflow is: